Adria Leno, MS, CCC-SLP

 Emily is an enthusiastic and dedicated therapist who enjoys working with children.
 She believes in tailoring treatment specifically to the needs of each child, and thrives on seeing progress in her clients.
 Outside of work, Emily enjoys spending time with her husband, daughter, and son, exploring Chicago, reading, and gardening.

-Elizabeth Novak, MS, CF-SLP
+Elizabeth Novak, MS, CCC-SLP

 Elizabeth is an exuberant and dynamic SLP who is fervent about her work helping children and adolescents become successful communicators to achieve their personal and academic goals.
 Elizabeth completed her undergraduate studies in elementary education with endorsements in reading and social sciences at North Center College before completing her Masters degree in Communication Sciences and Disorders from Northern Illinois University.
 She uses her experience as an educator and her knowledge of communication disorders to support learning and generalization of skills in all of her clients.